-In addition to the dot regulations Ryder strictly prohibits the illegal possession, use, sale, attempted sale, conveyance, distribution, manufacture, cultivation, purchase, attempted purchase, or transfer of controlled substances or intoxicants, in any amount, at any time, or in any manner, regardless of whether the individual is working or on Ryder premises.

-Please note that illegal drug use includes the use of prescription medicines not prescribed for the individual or not used as prescribed.
+Ryder will comply fully with federal, state, and local regulations on drug and alcohol misuse.
+Independent of DOT regulations, Ryder strictly prohibits the illegal possession, use, sale, attempted sale, conveyance, distribution, manufacture, cultivation, purchase, attempted purchase, transfer of controlled substances or intoxicants, in any amount, at any time, or in any manner, regardless of whether the individual is working or on Ryder premises.
+Illegal drug use includes the use of prescription medicines not prescribed for the individual or not used as prescribed.
 Employees taking medication that impairs their ability to perform safety sensitive functions must notify their supervisor immediately.
 FMCSA regulated drivers must not use any drug, even by prescription, unless a physician has determined such use will not affect the driver's ability to perform work safely.
-Please note that the use of marijuana, including "medical marijuana" violates both FMCSA and FTA regulations and that the use of marijuana disqualifies an individual from holding a dot-regulated safety-sensitive position.
+Please note that the use of marijuana and marijuana products violates both FMCSA and FTA regulations and that the use of marijuana, even for medical reasons, disqualifies an individual from holding a DOT-regulated safety-sensitive position.

-Ryder also strictly prohibits the use of alcohol while on the job, while on Ryder property, while operating a Ryder owned vehicle and while representing Ryder.
-Regulated employees are prohibited from consuming alcohol while on-call (FTA) or within 4 hours of any time in which they may be called upon to perform safety-sensitive work, and must not report for safety-sensitive work with alcohol in their systems.
-An individual who violates these rules is in violation of Ryder policy and will be subject to discipline, up to and including termination.
+Ryder strictly prohibits the use of alcohol while on the job, while on Ryder property, while operating a Ryder owned vehicle and while representing Ryder.
+Regulated employees are prohibited from consuming alcohol while on-call (FTA) or within 4 hours of any time in which they may be called upon to perform safety-sensitive work and must not report for safetysensitive work with alcohol in their systems.
+An individual who violates these rules is in violation of Ryder policy as well as federal regulation, and will be subject to discipline, up to and including termination.

 On occasion, Ryder may permit employees or contractors to consume alcohol at company-sponsored or approved events.
-Regulated workers must ensure that if they choose to consume alcohol at such events, they act responsibly and remain in compliance with the dot regulations at all times.
-(For example, regulated employees must not consume alcohol even at approved events if they are scheduled to perform safety-sensitive work within 4 hours.)
+Regulated workers must ensure that if they choose to consume alcohol at such events, they act responsibly and always remain in compliance with the DOT regulations.
+For example, regulated employees must not consume alcohol even at approved events if they are scheduled to perform safety-sensitive work within 4 hours.